noperator/curlmin/README.md

 ### Usage

 Minimize everything by default (headers, cookies, and query parameters), or choose which items you want to minimize.
+You can also match on status code, or other body features (bytes, lines, words) besides content.

 ```
 Usage of curlmin: